JozzefBar/BoardChamp-app/README.md

 - [ ] Possibility do download on android easily
 - [ ] Confirmation of actions, such as deleting a session, etc. - to save if someone missclicks
 - [x] Change colors for data entry in create/edit session - if the user has dark mode it is not clearly visible - *(dark theme and light theme added)*
+- [ ] In session editing there is no validation for player's position.